ngchloe/Lettherebelight/README.md

 | Embedding name | lettherebelight |
 | Number of vectors per token  | 10  |

 (4) images with the most common features were selected from an initial total of (30) images found online.
 It is important that the images share similar features in order for the Textual Inversion to be effective.
-If the images were totally disparate, the model may not train well because the images are too different.
+If the images are totally disparate, the model may not train well because the images are too different.
 Also, the images had to be of high quality.
 As the saying goes, ‘garbage in, garbage out’.

 The (4) images were then pre-processed using BLIP for captions, and also cropped to 512px by 512px.